waitinfuture/emapreduce/intl.en-US/User Guide/Open source assembly/Presto/SQL statement.md

 ## CREATE SCHEMA {#section_pkx_ddf_1fb .section}

--   概要
+-   **Synopsis**

     ```
     CREATE SCHEMA [ IF NOT EXISTS ] schema_name
     [ WITH ( property_name = expression [, ...] ) ]
     ```

--   描述
+-   **Description**

-    创建新的SCHEMA。Schema是管理数据库表、视图和其他数据库对象的容器。
+    Creates a new SCHEMA.
+Schema is a container that holds tables, views, and other database objects.

-    -   如果SCHEMA已经存在，使用 `IF NOT EXISTS` 子句可以避免抛错。
+    -   The optional `IF NOT EXISTS` clause causes the error to be suppressed if the schema already exists;
-    -   使用 `WITH` 子句可以在创建时为SCHEMA设置属性。可以通过下列查询语句获取所有支持的属性列表：
+    -   The optional `WITH` clause can be used to set properties on the newly created schema.
+To list all available schema properties, run the following query:

         ```
         SELECT * FROM system.metadata.schema_properties;
         ```

--   示例
+-   **Examples**

     ```
     CREATE SCHEMA web;